A Survey on Adversarial Contention Resolution: Introduction

 Throughout, we consider a time-slotted system with {\boldmath{$n$}} $\geq 2$ system {\defn{\things}}, each seeking access to a shared resource.
 In each \defn{slot}, a \thing may choose to access the shared resource and, if it is the only \thing to do so, this access attempt is \defn{successful}.
 Else, if two or more \things make an attempt in the same slot, the result is a \defn{collision} and no \thing succeeds in this slot.
 Finally, if no \thing makes an access attempt, then the corresponding slot is \defn{empty}.

 In practice, the resource itself may be local to a single machine; for example, corresponding to the critical section of a program, or a common disk shared by multiple processes.
-This extends to networked settings where \things access, for instance, shared memory or separate machines via remote procedure calls.
+This extends to networked settings where \things access shared memory or separate machines via remote procedure calls.

 In the literature, the resource is frequently treated as a shared communication channel, and this is the convention we use throughout this survey.
-Such a channel is typically referred to as a \defn{multiple access channel}, which is a popular model under which several fundamental problems have been examined, such as mutual exclusion~\cite{bienkowski2010dynamic,czyzowicz2009consensus}, leader election~\cite{chang:exponential-jacm,chang:exponential,nakano2002}, consensus~\cite{czyzowicz2009consensus}, routing~\cite{chlebus2019energy}, broadcast problem~\cite{Marco08,Marco10,ChlebusGGPR00,alon1991lower,ClementiMS03,DBLP:conf/podc/Kowalski05,chrobak2002fast,piotr:explicit,chlebus2005almost,alon1991lower,kowalski2005time}, and well-known random access protocols~\cite{kurose:computer}.
+Such a channel is typically referred to as a \defn{multiple access channel}, which is a popular model under which several fundamental problems have been examined, such as mutual exclusion~\cite{bienkowski2010dynamic,czyzowicz2009consensus}, leader election~\cite{chang:exponential-jacm,chang:exponential,nakano2002}, consensus~\cite{czyzowicz2009consensus}, routing~\cite{chlebus2019energy}, broadcast \cite{Marco08,Marco10,ChlebusGGPR00,alon1991lower,ClementiMS03,DBLP:conf/podc/Kowalski05,chrobak2002fast,piotr:explicit,chlebus2005almost,kowalski2005time}, and well-known random access protocols~\cite{kurose:computer}.
 Here, for any given slot, accessing the resource corresponds to a \thing \defn{listening} (equivalently, \defn{receiving}) or \defn{sending} (equivalently, \defn{transmitting}) a \defn{packet} on the multiple access channel.
 Unless stated otherwise, a packet can be transmitted within a single slot.
-When a packet is sent in a slot, we say this packet succeeds if no other packet is sent in the same slot; otherwise, the packet fails.
+When a packet is sent in a slot, we typically say that this packet succeeds if no other packet is sent in the same slot; otherwise, the packet fails.

-For ease of exposition, we slightly abuse terminology and often refer to packets themselves taking action (e.g., sending themselves on the channel, listening on the channel).
+For ease of exposition, we will often slightly abuse terminology by speaking of packets themselves taking action (e.g., sending themselves on the channel, or listening on the channel).
 This ``\defn{packet-centric}'' presentation allows us to avoid referring to the corresponding ``\things''/``devices''/``nodes'' that actually perform these actions.